Grantimus9/charityapi-docs/source/index.html.md

 }
 ```

 Search the ~ 2 million charities by search term.
 This endpoint requires at least 3 characters to return results, and will return the top results ordered by relevance and charity size.

+This searches the nonprofit "name" and "sort_name" fields.

+You may optionally filter results further by providing "city" and "state" parameters.

 ### HTTP Request